UCSBCarpentry/2019-04-11-UCSB-SW-Workshop/_episodes/shell-novice/07-find.md

 > ~~~
 > {: .source}
 >
-> She wants to write a shell script that takes a species as the first command-line argument
+> She wants to write a shell command to return one file called `rabbit.txt`
-> and a directory as the second argument.
-The script should return one file called `species.txt`
-> containing a list of dates and the number of that species seen on each date.
+> containing a list of dates and the number of rabbits seen on each date.
 > For example using the data shown above, `rabbit.txt` would contain:
 >
 > ~~~